Linked Internships: UofMN to Florence

 Next Steps

-After the above application is complete, your application is reviewed by our program team.
+After the above application is complete, it will be reviewed by our program team.
 You will be notified of an acceptance decision by email.
-After the initial application submission, you may need to submit additional application materials with our onsite partners.
-This could include a letter of recommendation, transcript, and/or a cover letter and resume in the language of your host city/country.
-You may also be asked to conduct interviews with potential internship placements.
+Our onsite internship coordinator with then work to find you a suitable internship placement in your field, and you may also be asked to conduct interviews with potential internship placements.

-If accepted, you will be assigned a confirmation checklist, which you will complete to confirm your participation in the program.
+To accept your internship placement you will complete the Confirmation & Payment Agreement.
 If you decide not to continue with the application process, log into the online application system and submit a Cancel Request.

 Register for On-Campus Course